Spring Garden Revival

 Bridgewater Municipal Ordinances for Weeding Equipment Operation & Commercial Service Standards

-Bridgewater enforces municipal ordinances for weeding equipment operation, including permitted hours (7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions often before 9:00 AM or prohibited), noise and decibel limits, and residential area restrictions.
-Commercial operators must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and maintain insurance (1M minimum general liability, workers’ compensation, and environmental impairment coverage).
-MDAR Category 36 pesticide applicator certification is required for chemical applications.
+Bridgewater enforces municipal ordinances governing weeding equipment operation and commercial service standards.
+Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday operations often restricted before 9:00 AM or prohibited.
+Noise and decibel limitations apply, especially in residential areas, and operators must coordinate with municipal noise bylaws and special event schedules.
+Commercial service providers must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and maintain insurance (1M minimum general liability, workers’ compensation, and environmental impairment coverage).
+Pesticide applicators require MDAR Category 36 certification.
 Safety protocols include traffic control, equipment maintenance, public notification, and emergency response procedures.
-Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and documentation, coordinated with MassDEP and local bylaws.
+Environmental compliance mandates proper material handling, vehicle maintenance, immediate cleanup, and documentation, in accordance with MassDEP and local bylaws.